ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 I'm not going to list the *PROS* because, at this point, they should be clear enough :)

 *CONS:*
 - If your team is not familiar with IAC and  only wants a simple Jenkins setup, maybe to run a simple POC, it’s probably better to just set it up manually.
-Although, probably it’s better to have a managed solution at this point.
+Although , at this point, a managed solution would be a better option.

 Finally, make sure to check out the demo section ["Consideration"](https://github.com/ish-xyz/jenkins-aws-platform/tree/1#considerations).